arkalira/Deploying-VMs-to-Proxmox-using-cloud-init/README.md

   - For example, you can follow this guide to install basic software to add the final VM as a K8S node:
    - https://github.com/arkalira/Rancher-k8s-Cluster

- - When the template vm is ready, shutdown and clone it as many times as needed using the following script.
+ - When the template vm is ready, shutdown and clone it as many times as needed using the following script

-###Create as many VMs as needed
+### Create as many VM as needed

  - Creation of 3 VMs to use as gluster servers from the previous template VM 9000.